msnisha/smart-cache/README.md

 Smart cache library for Codeigniter framework.

 This Codeigniter library supports partial caching and it is very simple library to learn and use.
+I have created this library originally for using in the codeigniter websites generated using thephpcode.com website generation wizard.
+After seeing lot of questions and discussions I thought it is worth to share this library to the community.

 <h2>Usage</h2>
 Use the below code to cache the output